metacpan/metacpan-cpan-extracted/distros/N/Net-RDAP/README.md

 object (assuming that the server returns a valid RDAP response).
-This method is used internally by `query()` but is also available for when you need to directly fetch a resource without using the IANA registry, such as for nameserver or entity queries.
+This method is used internally by `query()` but is also available for when you need to directly fetch a resource without using the IANA registry, such as for nameserver or untagged entity queries.

 The third form allows the method to be called on an existing [Net::RDAP::Object](https://metacpan.org/pod/Net::RDAP::Object).
 Objects which are embedded inside other